-- 1. All commercial trucks must stop at and clear each "open" North Dakota weigh/inspection station.
-Loaded vehicles will proceed to the scales for weighing. - 2.
-All vehicles will be required to have their weight verified on the scale.
-Follow the directions on the signs and come to a complete stop when and where it is requested. - 3.
-Vehicles and drivers are subject to random equipment and log book checks.
-Vehicles and/or operators found with an out-of-service violation will be placed out of service. - 4.
-Truckers not in possession of valid North Dakota permits or licenses will be directed to park their vehicles outside the scale lane and return to the building.
-A fee will be charged for those permits not in the driver's possession and a receipt issued after all payments have been made to the weigh/inspection station officer. - 5.
-Actual weight will be checked against the licensed weight of the vehicle.
-72-hour trip permits are required if the licensed weight of out-of-state trucks is exceeded.
+- 1. All vehicles over 10,000 pounds gross vehicle weight rating are subject to safety inspection at fixed or roadside locations. - 2.
+All vehicles within the state are subject to having their weight verified on portables or fixed scales. - 3.
+During safety or weight inspections, random vehicle and log book checks are conducted.
+Vehicles and/or operators found with an out-of-service violation will be placed out of service.

-- 6. Interstate trucks are required to have an IRP cab card in possession, with North Dakota listed, or purchase a \$20 72-hour trip permit. - 7.
+- 4. Truckers not in possession of valid North Dakota permits or licenses will be required to obtain these documents before being allowed to proceed.
+A fee will be charged for those permits not in the driver's possession and a receipt issued.
+Drivers are subject to receiving a citation for operating without the proper permits or licenses. - 5.
+Actual weights will be checked against the licensed weight of the vehicle.
+72-hour trip permits are required if the licensed weight of out-of-state trucks is exceeded. - 6.
+Interstate trucks are required to have an IRP cab card in possession, with North Dakota listed, or purchase a \$20 72-hour trip permit. - 7.
 Interstate trucks are required to display IFTA credentials or purchase a \$15 fuel permit. - 8.
-Trip and fuel permits are available to nonresident carriers online at www.discovernd.com/ndhp/.
+Trip and fuel permits are available to nonresident carriers online at www.nd.gov/ndhp.